alvinhus/completethetask2/README.md

 Operating system used for virtualbox and aws is ubuntu/xenial64

 Prerequisites
-- Valid ec2 account with keys
+- Valid aws account with keys
 - Prior to start provisioning through aws it is needed to set up following environmental variables: export AWS_ACCESS_KEY="REPLACE_WITH_VALID_AWS_ACCESS_KEY" export AWS_SECRET_KEY="REPLACE_WITH_VALID_AWS_SECRET_KEY"